Al-Zoraiki-Mohammed/database-for-managing-meeting-files/README.md

 # Build-Simple-Database-in-MySQL
-This was just a subtask for managing meetings' files on a bigger poroject called ' Paperless University'.
-My task was to design a simple database for storing files, meetings, and users’ interactions on  files for each meeting.
+My subtask for managing meetings' files for the prototype 'Paperless University'.
+The task is to design a simple database for storing files, meetings, and users’ interactions on  files for each meeting.